smearedink/plan-AO-obs/README.md

 ### Things that are not implemented that would be nice:
 * If nothing is up at the beginning or end, observe some other source from a pre-determined list automatically (or with a prompt, anyway)
+* Add in some reasonable delays for switching receivers, settling, etc.